 Usually the first sign of a kidney stone is intense pain in your mid-back or side.
-This happens when the stone irritates or blocks a section of your urinary tract.
+The stone irritates or blocks a section of your urinary tract.
 The pain may spread to your groin area and inner side of your thigh (depending on the location of the stone), and the sudden onset of pain may cause nausea and vomiting.
 The pain may come and go in waves.
-Patients who are passing kidney stones often find it very difficult to find a comfortable position.
+Those who are passing kidney stones often find it very difficult to find a comfortable position.
 There may also be pain with urination, urgency, or urinary frequency and some blood in your urine if the stone has irritated the surrounding tissue.

 Kidney, Ureter, Bladder, and Kidney Stone

 Call your doctor if you are experiencing:

 Kidney stones in adults.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/urologic-disease/kidney-stones-in-adults/Pages/facts.aspx.
 Updated January 28, 2013.
 Accessed April 16, 2013.

 Nephrolithiasis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 22, 2013 .
 Accessed April 16, 2013.

 Last reviewed March 2016 by Adrienne Carmack, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.